-- Description of model selection. - Description of model inputs/defaults and modeling methods proposed. - Pollutants and sources considered. - Methodology of determining source configuration. - Volume Source: Explain how the initial lateral and vertical dimension and release height were determined. - o Point Source: Explain how the stack exit velocity is derived.
-For a stack that multiple sources emit through, provide parameters used to derive the overall stack parameters, especially exit velocity and exit temperature. - Line Source: Explain the source type and the configuration of the contributing individual sources. - Other Type of Source: Provide a brief description of how the source configuration was determined. - Land use classification analysis. - Description of the process area boundary. - Proposed process area boundary and receptor grid configurations. - Identification of the coordinate system and datum used to plot the receptors. - Discussion regarding the meteorological data proposed. - Justification for the use of meteorological data if the meteorological data is not based on site-specific data. - Good Engineering Practice (GEP) stack height analysis. - Justification of the background air quality monitoring data to be used. - Include a description of terrain elevation data (types) used and how the elevation data was used to assign terrain elevation and hill height scales.
+- Description of model selection. - Description of model inputs/defaults and modeling methods proposed. - Pollutants and sources considered. - Methodology of determining source configuration. - Volume Source: Explain how the initial lateral and vertical dimension and release height were determined. - Point Source: Explain how the stack exit velocity is derived.
+For a stack that multiple sources emit through, provide parameters used to derive the overall stack parameters, especially exit velocity and exit temperature. - Line Source: Explain the source type and the configuration of the contributing individual sources. - Other Type of Source: Provide a brief description of how the source configuration was determined. - Land use classification analysis. - Description of the ambient area boundary and proposed receptor grid configurations. - Identification of the coordinate system and datum used to plot the receptors. - Discussion regarding the meteorological data proposed. - Justification for the use of meteorological data if the meteorological data is not based on site-specific data. - Good Engineering Practice (GEP) stack height analysis. - Justification of the background air quality monitoring data to be used. - Include a description of terrain elevation data (types) used and how the elevation data were used to assign terrain elevation and hill height scales. - Discuss how to model short-term and long-term impacts of NO2 with a multi-tiered screening approach (if applicable). - Discuss how to address the impacts on ozone and secondarily formed particulate matters (if applicable).